|BRJ Front Page||See all Essays||Send a Comment|

 Lessons and resolution

 There are lessons in this for us.
 Clearly one lesson for the scientific community is to limit our assertions to that which has in fact been proved.
 Another is that the theory of divine creation is not idiotic.
 Some day God may show up and prove them right, and it will be good if we have treated their views with the respect that all thinkers deserve.
 True, there is no evidence that we would recognize as supporting their theory, but there is also no evidence to contradict it.
 We need to remember that the realm of natural science is the mechanism of nature.
 In science we ask the questions "What?" and "How?".
-Asking "Why?" we leave to the philosophers.
+We may ask why a result occurred from supposed causes, but the ultimate "Why?" we leave to the philosophers.
 Whether a divine finger motivated the entire show, and what may have motivated such a divine finger, is not for us to say, nor to learn on this Earth.

 The lesson for creationists is similar.
 If you expect scientists to treat their own theories as tentative, you must learn to do the same with yours.
 The theory of divine creation is, after all, not flush with proof.
 Look to the Hindus to learn to hold your belief as belief, which it is, not as knowledge, which it is not.